Bovans Browns Chickens An Excellent Egg Layers

 Bovans Browns have low broodiness as compared to other breeds, they are just known by their high egg production rate not by their broodiness.

-How to Care for Bovans Browns Chickens
+How to Care for Bovans Brown Chickens

 Here are some simple guidelines to care for your Bovans Browns chickens: